8ctopus/apache-php-fpm-alpine/README.md

 The docker image size is 61 MB.

-_Note_: for the web server plus MariaDB, check https://github.com/8ctopus/php-sandbox
+_Note_: for this server plus MariaDB, check https://github.com/8ctopus/php-sandbox

 ## cool features